 Professor Jourdian received his B.A. degree from Amherst College in 1951, his M.S. degree from the University of Massachusetts in 1953, and his Ph.D. degree from Purdue University in 1958.
 From 1958–61, he undertook postdoctoral training at the University of Michigan Rackham Arthritis Research Unit with the preeminent carbohydrate biochemist Saul Roseman.
 Bill joined the faculty as an instructor in the Department of Biological Chemistry in 1961.
 He was promoted to assistant professor in 1963, associate professor in 1965, and professor in 1974.

-Professor Jourdian's work has focused on the biochemistry of glycoproteins and carbohydrates and the relationship of carbohydrate-containing macromolecules to the biology of cartilage.
-He is best known for discovering the phosphomannosyl receptor, a molecule that controls the trafficking of lysosomal enzymes between intracellular and Extracellular compartments.
-This discovery, reported in the Proceedings of the National Academy of Science in 1981, is a landmark achievement.
+Professor Jourdian's work focused on the biochemistry of glycoproteins and carbohydrates and the relationship of carbohydrate-containing macromolecules to the biology of cartilage.
+He is best known for discovering the phosphomannosyl receptor, a molecule that controls the trafficking of lysosomal enzymes between intracellular and extracellular compartments.
+This discovery, reported in the Proceedings of the National Academy of Sciences in 1981, is a landmark achievement.
 Professor Jourdian also developed a method for culturing chondrocytes on alginate beads that simulates the microenvironment of cartilage.
 Investigators worldwide adopted this technique.

 Professor Jourdian was an inspiring and highly respected teacher of graduate and professional students.
 His expertise in the biochemistry of glycoconjugates was sought by colleagues throughout the world.
-He served on the editorial board of the Journal of Biological Chemistry and on the on the Physiological Sciences Study Section of the National Institutes of Health.
-He also held several positions as an officer in the Society for Glycobiology and was president of this society from 1987-89.
+He served on the editorial board of the Journal of Biological Chemistry and on the Physiological Sciences Study Section of the National Institutes of Health.
+He also held several positions as an officer in the Society for Glycobiology and was president of this society from 1987–89.
 In 1989, he organized the meeting of the Society for Complex Carbohydrates that was held in Ann Arbor that year.